Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: Discussion and conclusion

 \end{itemize}

-In practice, protection and rescue resources are limited, and operators and managers should selectively protect and repair critical components (stations, intervals and lines), greatly reducing the probability of system breakdown and recovery time.
+In practice, the resources for protection and rescue are limited, and URT managers should selectively protect and repair important components (stations, intervals and lines), which will greatly reduce system breakdown probability and recovery time.
 In preventing disruptions, a reasonable scheme of resource allocation should be carried out for different components in different time periods.
-Some recurring components of importance identified in different periods need special attention, and adjacent nontransfer stations should also be protected.
-In addition, components for which indices of importance vary greatly in different periods tend to be more critical than constant importance components regardless of whether they have a high or low index.
-After a disruption occurs, the rescue force should pay more attention to the key critical stations or intervals, i.e., the end nodes of each layer in a step-down vulnerability curve.
-If the key critical stations or intervals fail, the system performance will fall off a cliff.
-In the accident of continuous station failures due to external disturbance, multiple interval failures between different lines should be avoided as much as possible because the multiple interval failures can cause the system performance to plummet and crash the entire URT network.
+Some recurring components of importance identified in different periods need us to pay special attention, and the adjacent nontransfer stations should also be protected.
+In addition, components for which indices of importance vary greatly in different periods tend to be more critical than the components constantly with high-importance.
+Once a disruption occurs, the rescue force should pay more attention to the key stations at the boundary of URT lines or intervals, i.e., the end nodes of each layer in a step-down vulnerability curve.
+If the key stations at the boundary of URT lins or intervals fail, the network performance will fall off a cliff.
+In the incident of continuous station failures, multiple interval failures between different lines should be avoided as much as possible, because the multiple interval failures might cause the network performance to plummet and crash the entire URT system.

-Future research directions are as follows.
-The assumption that passengers will wait when the delay time increases is not exactly consistent with reality.
-Through field surveys or questionnaires, more accurate travel data can be applied to dynamic vulnerability assessments.
-In the clustering process of the importance curve, we find that the clustering results are influenced by different time granularities, which may be related to the clustering algorithm.
-New results may be found by adopting better clustering methods.